manpreetlotay99/pps/Welcome file.md

 The volume is :48
 ```

- ##  11 .To represent a table of user input
+ ##  11 .Write a program to represent a table of user input

  ```
   // To represent a table of user input  number